 What is it with me and luxury goods?
 First, I got a wonky pair of Louboutins.
 Then my beloved Louis Vuitton Alma bag was scratched by a guy who wasn’t watching where he was going at a lame event Robert dragged me to against my will.
 And now, in London, I treated myself to a LV Keepall weekend bag to bring with me on city breaks, and they buggered up the heat stamping!

 I love shopping at Louis Vuitton and I love carrying their bags.
 I grew up shopping at Sears and JC Penney for special occasions, and K-Mart for pretty much everything else.
-So going into an LV boutique and having the guy on the door say “good morning” rather than eyeing me suspiciously, and being greeted right away by friendly staff before being offered a seat and a beverage is a whole other bag of cats.
-I’m definitely past my Pretty Woman complex.
+So going into an LV boutique and having the guy on the door say “good morning” rather than eyeing me suspiciously, and being greeted right away by friendly staff before being offered a seat and a beverage is a whole different world.

 Robert sat in a comfy seat drinking coffee while I modeled prospective weekend bags.
 Is it too big for me?
 Do I look out of balance?
 Will I be able to fit everything I need?
 Will people think it’s fake?
 I love the brown monogram canvas, but I’d die if anyone thought I was carrying a fake!